John K. Samson: Music

 He appears on Michael Feuerstack's 2014 album Singer Songer, contributing vocals to the song "Friday Night Guard".

 In 2015, Samson, Fellows, Ashley Au and Jason Tait collaborated on the music for For the Turnstiles, a dance performance by Winnipeg's Contemporary Dancers troupe inspired by Neil Young's 1974 album On the Beach.

 On August 15, 2016, Samson announced that his second solo album, Winter Wheat, would be released on October 21, 2016.
 While technically a solo album, Winter Wheat features contributions by his Weakerthans bandmates Jason Tait and Greg Smith, and much of it was recorded by Weakerthans sound tech Cam Loeppky.

 In 2018, Samson recorded a version of Fellows' "Saturday Night at Utopia Parkway" for a split single with American musician Kevin Devine.
 In 2019 he collaborated with Safia Nolin on a cover of Taking Back Sunday's "Cute Without the E" for her EP xX3m0 $0ng$ 2 $!nG @L0nG 2Xx.

 In February 2020, Samson wrote and released "Millennium for All", a song supporting the activist campaign against the new security restrictions at Winnipeg's Millennium Library.
 He followed up in July with the single "Fantasy Baseball at the End of the World".

 In February 2023, Fellows and Samson released Hold Music, an album of almost entirely instrumental music except one song with vocals by Samson.
 The album was credited to Vivat Virtute, the name of Fellows' online music and crafts store.

+In a March 2026 interview with online magazine Hazlitt, Samson stated that his interest in creating new music has "dried up" and instead has focused on hobbies such as weaving, Sacred Harp singing and sometimes playing music in small shows around Winnipeg.